hvasbath/beat/docs/installation.rst

 This should display stats about your graphics card model.

-Now we have to tell theano where to find the cuda package.
+Now we have to tell Pytensor where to find the cuda package.
 For doing so we have to add the library folder to the $LD_LIBRARY_PATH and the CUDA root direct to the $PATH.